Color Tools¶

 Encoding Depth¶

-Here you can change the encoding depth per color channel of the edited image.
-8 bit encoding is the common JPEG format, 16 bit encoding is better suited for high quality images, but this format needs more storage space, calculation time and is currently available with PNG, PGF, TIFF, and JPEG-2000 formats only.
+The digiKam Convert to 8 bits and Convert to 16 bits tools allow you to change the encoding depth per color channel of the edited image.
+8-bit encoding is the common JPEG format, 16-bit encoding is better suited for high quality images, but this format uses more storage space and calculation time.
+16-bit encoding is currently available only with PNG, PGF, TIFF, and JPEG-2000 formats.
+There are no parameters to adjust for either of these tools, so no dialog appears.

 注釈

-When you re-encoding an image from 8-bit to 16-bit, uniformly distributed noise is introduced to prevent histogram holes due to colors range expansion.
+When you re-encoding an image from 8-bit to 16-bit, uniformly distributed noise is introduced to prevent histogram holes due to color range expansion.

 重要

-HEIF, AVIF, JPX formats can encode as 8 bits or 12 bit.
+HEIF, AVIF, JPX formats can encode as 8 bits or 12 bits.
 WEBP is limited to 8 bits.
-These limitations can change in the future.
+These limitations may change in the future.

-This tool allows to convert image from one color space to another one.
-Its use is the change and assignment of color profiles to an image.
-For detailed instructions on the use of color profiles, please refer to Color Management Rules and Color Management Settings sections.
+The digiKam Color Space Convertor tool allows you to convert an image from one color space to another.
+You can also use it to assign a color profile to an image.
+For detailed instructions on the use of color profiles, please refer to the Color Management and Color Management Settings sections of the manual.

 The Auto Levels, Normalize, Equalize, Stretch Contrast, and Auto Exposure available from